SamanthaSolomon/CCJS/README.md

 Next tasks:
+ - add that vector image thing in meta data
- - styling
+ - Table and desktop styling
+ - lazy loading content
+ - typing effect on index header
+ - figure out what to do with header on inner pages
  - figure out how to combine repos
- - add that vector image thing in meta data

 Notes: